 “As New Orleanians, we live in a city rebuilt on hospitality in the wake of a natural disaster,” shared Gary Solomon, Jr., Co-Chair of the Board of Directors of Tales of the Cocktail Foundation in a statement.
 “New Orleans’ culinary scene was instrumental in New Orleans’ long road to rebuilding and financial recovery.
 That shared sentiment really drew us to help a sister city through a genuine lens of hospitality.”

-In keeping with the XX nature of the event, Tales on Tour will feature a day of service.
+In keeping with the community oriented nature of the event, Tales on Tour will feature a day of service.
 In addition, the conference will include more conventional elements like educational programming, Beyond the Bar workshops focused on mental health and wellness, Spirited (cocktail paired) dinners, and the celebrated Cocktail Apprentice Program.